nickpoison/astsa/fun_with_astsa/fun_with_astsa.md

 > **`astsa.col()`**

-is included to easily adjust the opacity of the colors. **Notice each color display has diagonal lines behind it to demonstrate opacity.**
+is included to easily adjust the opacity of the colors.

 ```r
 par(mfrow=c(3,1))